tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 The following base class is going to manage the canvases.
 It has the `HTMLCanvasElement` (with its respective context) member so the drawing is performed on that canvas element.
-The init method sets the canvas element and its size according its parent element.
+The init method sets the canvas element and its size according to its parent element.
 The render method runs a standard game loop operation when the model is updated and then the drawing is performed with the new model values computed.
 That means the tree can be re-rendered in different states if the `render` method is called.